MakeSchool-Tutorials/Introduction-Git-Github-Apps-japanese/P1-Your-First-Repo/content.md

 ![Initial commit on GitHub](./initial_commit.png)

+> [info]
+>
+## Getting private repositories for free
+>
+GitHub offers a [Student Pack](https://education.github.com/pack/) that contains a bunch of freebees (free private repositories, free domain for a year, free hosting, and more).
+If you are currently a student in high school or college, you should qualify.
+Go [here](https://education.github.com/pack/) and use your school email to request it.
+Once approved, you will be able to create private repositories for free!

 # Commit and push again!

 Now, what happens if you make changes to your project after your first commit?
 We just *commit* and *push* (sync) again!